Saint Cyprian Church (Columbus, Ohio): Closure and alternate use

 By the mid-1940s, the congregation recorded over 500 baptisms, a school attendance of 125 with a majority of students being non-Catholic, and a total parish membership of around 400.
 In 1946, the CICM Missionaries took over care of the parish from the Diocese.
-Due to changing populations in the neighborhood, as well as the proximity of St. Cyprian to St. Dominic, the two parishes were merged on March 25, 1957 and the parish schools were merged in 1958.
-The Sisters of the Blessed Sacrament continued to teach at St. Dominic School until it was merged with other parochial schools in 1970.
+Due to changing populations in the neighborhood, as well as the proximity of St. Cyprian to St. Dominic, the two parishes were merged on March 25, 1957, and the parish schools were merged in 1958.
+The Sisters of the Blessed Sacrament continued to teach at St. Dominic School until it was merged with the parochial schools of Holy Rosary Church and Saint John the Evangelist Church in 1970.

 Masses were occasionally said at the St. Cyprian chapel and the former school buildings were used to house the Diocesan Men's and Women's conferences, as well as the Columbus branch of the Confraternity of Christian Doctrine.
 The chapel on the property was closed in 1958 due to vandalism but reopened in the early 1960s to house the first Byzantine Catholic congregation in Columbus until 1965.
 The other buildings on the property went on to house a clothing bank sponsored by Franklin County Childrens Services before being purchased by the Ohio State University in 1999.
 Ohio State uses the property for storage and medical offices.
 In 2021, Columbus Landmarks designated the complex as one of its yearly "Most Endangered" sites, along with the Pythian Temple and James Pythian Theater.